 If your data tends to change, you might still be able to use the caching tools to periodically update the cache.
-You can even schedule these updates to occur automatically.
+You can schedule these updates to occur automatically.
 To understand whether your frequently changing map can still be cached, it helps to ask these questions:

-How up-to-date does my map need to be?
+How up to date does my map need to be?

 If the data you see on the map needs to be live, with no time delay acceptable, caching is not appropriate.
 However, if a short delay is acceptable and the cache updates can be performed within that time window, you can still use caching.